Chapter 21. Anthology Release

 Having a clear understanding of the release process and reasonable expectations for the amount of time that each step of the process takes can make the release process go more smoothly and run on schedule.
 This documentation is designed to give you an overview of the anticipated process and timeline for an anthology release based on the LEMDO team’s publication experiences.
 We recommend consulting it as you plan your anthology’s release.

 Note that the size of your release will impact the amount of time that the run-up to release takes; a smaller release will take less time than a larger release.
-You must notify the LEMDO Team at least two calendar months ahead of your desired release date.
-The feasibility of your release will depend on other tasks in the LEMDO Teamʼs workflow.
-The precise release date and time will depend on our developersʼ availability.
+You must notify the LEMDO team at least three calendar months ahead of your desired release date for a small release (e.g., you are releasing one edition or two editions).
+The feasibility of your release will depend on other tasks in the LEMDO team’s workflow.
+The precise release date and time will depend on our developers’ availability.

 Practice: Determine Files to be Published

 Before you can plan what needs to be done to ensure that your files are ready to be published, determine which files and editions you will include in your release.
-These should be files and editions that are either already complete or that are near completion and have people working on them.
+These should be files and editions that are already completely written and encoded.
 You should be in communication with your editors so that you can anticipate when they will be finished work on their editions.

-LEMDO recommends doing fairly small releases, especially for your anthologyʼs first release.
+LEMDO recommends doing small releases, especially for your anthology’s first release.
 By publishing only a few editions at a time, you will reduce the amount of work that your anthology needs to do and the amount of time that it takes to complete that work during the release process.
+You may even decide to only publish your anthology about pages in your first release so that both your first and subsequent releases are made smaller and easier.

-Once you have determined the files that you want to publish, let the LEMDO Team know that you would like to prepare for a website release.
-Let us know at least two months in advance of when you would like to publish.
+Once you have determined the files that you want to publish, let the LEMDO team know that you would like to prepare for a website release.
+Let us know at least three months in advance of when you would like to publish for a small release.
+For bigger releases, touch base with the LEMDO team up to a year in advance.

 Practice: Pre-Release